-The Commission's Risk Management Strategy

-(http://assist.assemblyni.gov.uk/media/3257/risk-management-strategy-june-2017.pdf) forms a central part of the Commission's internal control and corporate governance arrangements.
-It defines the Commission's approach to risk management throughout the organisation.
-It also ensures a consistent approach to dealing with risks which may have an impact on the Commission's ability to achieve its strategic goals and aims.
+The Assembly Commission's Risk Management Strategy forms a central part of its internal control and corporate governance arrangements.
+It defines the Assembly Commission's approach to risk management throughout the organisation.
+It also ensures a consistent approach to dealing with risks which may have an impact on the Assembly Commission's ability to achieve its strategic goals and aims.
 It outlines the key aspects of the Risk Management process, and identifies the main reporting procedures.
 The Strategy is subject to annual review.